cuboulder-MSD/digColl_JapaneseCommunityHistory/README.md

 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.

 ### Name
+Individual(s) or corporate entities that created or are associated with the work.
 Creators, contributors, etc. Works with no creative entities identified are listed as "Unidentified author" or "Unidentified creator."
 ### Name URI
 URI for creators, contributors, etc. listed in Name.
 ### Resource Type